isachenko-andrii/Emoji-markup-shortcodes/README.md

 | :rage1: `:rage1:` | :rage2: `:rage2:` | :rage3: `:rage3:` |
 | :rage4: `:rage4:` | :shipit: `:shipit:` | :suspect: `:suspect:` |
 | :trollface: `:trollface:` |  |  |

+  A list of GitHub emoji markup, adapted from rxavier's _[Complete list of github markdown emoji markup](https://gist.github.com/rxaviers/7360908)_, generated with a Grunt script for maintainability ([see repository](https://github.com/ricealexander/emoji-list)).

+Additional original source material: http://unicode.org/emoji/charts/full-emoji-list.html

+This table is available as a gist at https://gist.github.com/GerHobbelt/b9b87a2257ddd5251a45628d61385717 and as part of the build repo at https://github.com/GerHobbelt/emoji-list/blob/master/dist/emoji-list.md